WeitBelou/splitter/README.md

 # Splitter

-A simple tool to send process chunks of data.
+A simple tool to send chunks of data to http endpoints.

 ## Usage
 ```shell script